gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 </figure>
 <br></br>
 ```
 In the Plurality book, HTML is most likely to be used for images and figures.
-If you are planning to make changes to a figure or image in the book, you can learn more about the HTML format in the [Contributing figures and images](../style guide/Book structure.md) section of the docs.
+If you are planning to make changes to a figure or image in the book, you can learn more about the HTML format in the [Contributing figures and images](../style guide/Images and figures.md) section of the docs.
 If you just want to change text content, read on!

 ### Make your changes

 1. Select a Markdown file that you would like to change.
-(If you are unsure what you would like to change, you may want to go back and browse the Issues on GitHub)
+(If you are unsure what you would like to change, you may want to go back and browse the issues on GitHub.)
 2. In the Markdown file, find the text that you would like to edit, or the Section that you would like to add text to
 3. Edit the text
 4. Once you are happy with your changes, save the file (CTRL+S)